orcasound/aifororcas-livesystem/InferenceSystem/README.md

 Note: the config used in the Dockerfile is a Production config.

 TODO: fix.
-For now, you will have to manually create 3 different docker containers for the 3 hydrophone locations.
-Each time you will need to edit the Dockerfile and replace the config for each hydrophone location (OrcasoundLab, BushPoint, PortTownsend).
+For now, you will have to manually create 5 different docker containers for the 5 hydrophone locations.
+Each time you will need to edit the Dockerfile and replace the config for each hydrophone location (OrcasoundLab, BushPoint, PortTownsend, Sunset Bay and Point Robinson).

 ## Running the docker container